Troubleshooting Safe Mode

-A device driver might have cause the problem.
-This can happen in case of major device drivers such as video and audio drivers.
+A device driver might have caused the problem.
+This can happen in the case of major device drivers such as video and audio drivers.
 If the driver was incompatible with your version of Windows, Windows might not start normally.
-You can roll-back a driver from device manager if you suspect that updating it caused the problem.
+You can roll-back a driver from the device manager if you suspect that updating it caused the problem.

 Safe Mode with Internet